Openers in focus as India look to seal series against Sri Lanka in 2nd ODI | Sports-Games

 - Sri Lanka

-The Indian women's cricket team would look for some stability from its top-order, especially openers, as the visitors aim to seal the three-match ODI series against Sri Lanka in the second game here on Monday.
+The Indian women's cricket team would look for some stability from its top-order as the visitors aim to seal the three-match ODI series against Sri Lanka in the second game here on Monday.

-After clinching the preceding T20 series 2-1, India has taken a 1-0 lead in the ODI series by winning the low-scoring first match by four wickets with 72 balls to spare.
+After clinching the preceding T20 series 2-1, India have taken a 1-0 lead in the ODI series by winning the low-scoring first match by four wickets.

+''Our approach will be the same as before, we have to win the series 3-0 and dominate all the matches.
+Whatever plans and preparations we have we made we need to execute,'' all-rounder Pooja Vastrakar said at the pre-match press conference.

 Despite the comfortable win, the Indian think tank would be a little concerned about the opening pair of vice-captain Smriti Mandhana and young Shafali Verma.
 Both the batters have got a few runs but have not been able to translate them into big scores.

-The duo has failed to build a decent partnership in the tour so far, denying the team from electrifying starts that it is known for.
+The duo has failed to build a decent partnership on the tour so far, denying the team from electrifying starts which it is known for.

-And both Mandhana and Verma would be gunning for a big score with just two matches remaining in the tour.
+And both Mandhana and Verma would be gunning for a big score with just two matches remaining on tour.

 While the Indian bowlers have excelled on the tour, the batters have been plagued by inconsistencies.

 Verma, once again, squandered a promising start as the top order crumbled while chasing a modest total in the opening ODI.
-The middle-order comprised the likes of Harmanpreet, Harleen Deol, Deepti, who showed her all-around capabilities and Pooja Vastrakar bailed India out in the opener.
+The middle order comprising the likes of Harmanpreet, Harleen Deol, Deepti, who showed her all-round capabilities and Pooja Vastrakar bailed India out in the opener.

-Sri Lanka, on the other hand, would hope skipper Chamari Athapaththu can inspire the side with the bat after a relatively poor show so far.
+Sri Lanka, on the other hand, would hope skipper Chamari Athapaththu can inspire the side with the bat after a relative poor show so far.

 Sri Lanka lost the ODI series against Pakistan last month and would look to avoid a second consecutive series loss in the format.